yj7082126/musubi-tuner/dataset/dataset_config.md

 The cache directory must be different for each dataset.

 Each video is extracted frame by frame without additional processing and used for training.
-It is recommended to use videos with a frame rate of 24fps for HunyuanVideo and 16fps for Wan2.1.
+It is recommended to use videos with a frame rate of 24fps for HunyuanVideo, 16fps for Wan2.1 and 30fps for FramePack.
 You can check the videos that will be trained using `--debug_mode video` when caching latent (see [here](/README.md#latent-caching)).
 <details>
 <summary>日本語</summary>